mkc1/SEL-Columbia.github.io/blog/_posts/2016-09-07-celebrating-more-than-a-year-of-shared-irrigation.md

 <div align="right"><sup>(Graph Produced By Gordon Shaw)</sup></div>

 Our prototype systems have increased the value of our farmers’ land.
-Since installation, annual revenue per hectare is approximately 5,000 USD.
+Since installation, annual revenue per hectare is approximately 14,000 USD with the average plot size of 1/3 hectare.
 No fuel means significant savings from hiring labor, less time spent procuring fuel and the added benefit of avoiding cumbersome maintenance.
 Near-daily availability of water implies efficient water management through use of drip lines.
 One customer, Ndiogou Diop, said, “I’m very lucky to be part of this pilot program.
 During the last campaign before the solar system I had 50 sacks of onions and for this last campaign, I have 97 sacks.”
 That increase in production means a huge increase in income for the farmer as well as the added benefit of more food availability in the region.

 ![Farm Site 3](/assets/uploads/blog/2016/celebrating-more-than-a-year-of-shared-irrigation/farm1.jpg)